-Complaints should be filed within 90 calendar days of the occurrence of the incident or from the date upon which the student should reasonably have known about the matter(s) they are complaining about.
-Complaints submitted beyond one calendar year from date of graduation or withdrawal will not be accepted.
+Disputes should be filed within 90 calendar days of the occurrence of the incident or from the date upon which the student should reasonably have known about the matter(s) they are disputing.
+Disputes submitted beyond one calendar year from date of graduation or withdrawal will not be accepted.

-- Anonymous complaints will not be accepted. - Formal Student complaints must be made in writing. - The student making a complaint may be represented by an agent or lawyer. - The dispute resolution process, including written reasons for the determination and any reconsideration (if any), must be completed no later than 30 calendar days of the date on which the student submitted the complaint. - A student who makes or is otherwise involved in a complaint will not be subject to any form of retaliation by the institution at any time for making the complaint.
+- Anonymous complaints will not be accepted. - A student complaint must be made in writing. - o The student making the complaint will be given the opportunity to make oral submissions. - The student making a complaint will have the opportunity to have a person present with the student at all stages of the proceedings; and the right to have that person make an oral submission on his or her behalf. - The student making a complaint may be represented by an agent or lawyer. - The dispute resolution process, including written reasons for the determination and any reconsideration (if any), must be completed no later than 30 calendar days of the date on which the student submitted the complaint. - A student who makes or is otherwise involved in a complaint will not be subject to any form of retaliation by the institution at any time for making the complaint. - A copy of the student complaint record will be provided to the student. - CDI College will maintain a record of the complaint, any submissions filed, and decisions, for at least 3 years from the date of decision.